Graduate Department of

 PSY 5908r.
 Directed Individual Study (1–12).
 (S/U grade only).
 This course consists of a supervised individual study project on a selected topic.
 May be repeated to a maximum of fifty semester hours.

 PSY 5916r.
 Selected Research Topics (3).
 This course covers a specialized research area presented by a faculty member in his/her major research area.
-May be repeated to a maximum of thirty semester hours.
+Students may register for a maximum of three sections within the same semester.
+May be repeated to a maximum of thirty-six semester hours.